Qwant: New direction

 In early 2022, a new executive committee composed the management of Qwant: Laurent Ach CTO, Flore Blanchard-Dignac, CMO and Amélie Mathieu, CFO.

-Qwant discontinued its services in several countries but remained available in 39 countries worldwide.
+In 2020, Qwant discontinued its services in several countries but remained available in 39 countries worldwide.

+Acquisition by Synfonium

+On 11 April 2023, the French entrepreneur Octave Klaba announced his intent to acquire Qwant via a newly created holding company, Synfonium; the search engine was fully acquired by the company on 24 July.

 Partnership with Ecosia and reduced dependency on Microsoft

 In 2023, Microsoft dramatically raised Bing's search API rates.
 Since Qwant relied on Bing to provide results for long tail searches, the change forced Qwant to change its business model.
 In response, Qwant and Germany's Ecosia teamed up to create a 50–50 joint venture called the European Search Perspective (EUSP).
 Qwant will transfer the search indexing infrastructure it was building as well as some of its engineers and data scientists.
 Ecosia is making a cash contribution.

+In August 2025, EUSP announced that its index named Staan, started to serve queries notably for Qwant's AI summaries while Ecosia planned to use it.
+Talks were underway with other companies for using the index.

+During 2026 edition of VivaTech, Qwant announced the public opening of Staan API which is exclusively targeted towards AI workflows.
+In this sector, Google giving very limited access while Microsoft announcing the end of Bing Search API, Staan have a chance to seize market shares.

+Usage

+Qwant reported 3.5 million monthly views shortly after its launch, which grew to 17.7 million by February 2016 with traffic doubling in the preceding six months.
+In May, the site claimed 21 million visits with 50% of visits coming from France and 30% from Germany.
+In November, it claimed nearly 27 million monthly visits and 37 million at the beginning of 2017.

+At the end of July 2017, Qwant claimed 40 million monthly visits.
+It was also reported that Qwant held a 2% market share in France and 1% in Germany.

+In June 2018, Qwant claimed to be the second most used search engine in France, and to have entered the top 50 most visited websites in France and the top 1,000 worldwide.

+In the first half of 2020, Qwant was the fourth most popular search engine in France, behind Google, Bing and Yahoo, and ahead of Ecosia and DuckDuckGo.

+As of 2024, Qwant reported 6 million users globally.